homeaboutarchivescommentscontacteverything

 Her makeup is in the bathroom.
 Her jacket hangs by the door.
 Her crackers are on the table.
 Her checkbook is on the counter.
 Her scrunchies, her cough drops, her marijuana, her moisturizer.
 She's gone, but she's everywhere.

-Meanwhile, I pet the cat.
-Change the litter.
-Get the mail.
-Answer the phone.
-Vacuum the carpet.
-Surf Reddit.
-Take another walk.
-I'm just going through the motions, trying to live something like a life.
-Trying to convince myself that if I do the normal things long enough, some semblance of normalcy will return, and eventually there will again be some joy or meaning in life.
-I don't really believe it'll happen, but I'm giving it a try.
+I'm going through the motions, trying to live something like a life.
+Maybe if I do the normal things long enough, some semblance of normalcy will return, and eventually there might again be a quarter-ounce of joy or meaning in life.
+I don't really believe that, but I'm giving it a try, because what else is there to do?

 TL/DR: My wife died and it sucks.